There are several crime prevention programs in existence in cooperation with the Sherburne County Sheriff's Office:

 TRIAD is a three-way commitment involving law enforcement agencies, older citizens and community agencies that serve the older population.
 TRIAD works to improve the quality of life for senior citizens by providing an opportunity for the exchange of information between law enforcement and older persons.
 They have agreed to work together to reduce the criminal victimization of the elderly and enhance the delivery of law enforcement services to older persons.
 TRIAD can also reduce unwarranted fear of crime.

 Sherburne County TRIAD has been working, through an advisory council called SALT (Seniors and Law Enforcement Together) for twenty years.
 The membership is made up of senior leaders and representatives from the Sherburne County Sheriff's Office and Attorney’s Office, the Elk River, Becker and Big Lake Police Departments, Retired and Senior Volunteer Program (RSVP), Elk River Senior Center, Guardian Angels Care Center, and Sherburne County Senior Advocate.
 Working together, the SALT council has tried to identify the needs of our senior community and develop programs to address those concerns.

 Two of the most successful programs are the File of Life and Senior Day Out:

 File of Life is a way to get medical information to emergency personnel by way of a refrigerator magnet.
 A decal on the front door alerts emergency personnel to look for the magnet, which holds a card with potentially life-saving information.
 File of Life and Medical Information for First Responders.

-Senior Day Out is held each spring and speakers present a wide range of topics of interest to seniors age 55 and older - from legal issues to demonstrations on enforcement techniques.
-The 21st Annual Senior Day Out is on May 17th, 2017 from 8am – 2:00 pm at the Friendly Buffalo in Big Lake.
+The 22nd Annual Senior Day Out is on May 16th, 2018 from 8am – 2:00 pm at the Friendly Buffalo in Big Lake.

 Anyone can be the victim of burglary or other crimes.
 Despite our best precautions we often feel alone and vulnerable to crime.
 Neighborhood Watch is a vital protection tool available -- something residents in a community can do by banding together, in connection with local law enforcement agencies, to prevent crime before it happens.